Prep Médico applications are currently CLOSED!

 UC Davis expects to serve approximately 100 students annually through the new program, which begins with scholarship support for medical school admissions testing this year and will be fully implemented by 2018.

-“There is an urgent need for California and the nation’s health care providers to have a workforce of culturally competent physicians who can help address health inequities in underserved communities,” said David Acosta, associate vice chancellor of Diversity and Inclusion at UC Davis, who will serve as director of the new program.
+“There is an urgent need for California and the nation’s health care providers to have a workforce of culturally competent physicians who can help address health inequities in underserved communities,” said David Acosta, former associate vice chancellor of Diversity and Inclusion at UC Davis, who will serve as director of the new program.

 “Our partnership with The Permanente Medical Group can be transformative, not just for UC Davis, but for California and the nation as well.
 Prep Médico will enable us to encourage and train more young people to become physicians and serve the rapidly growing Latino community.”

-“The Prep Médico program will provide a holistic, comprehensive and longitudinal approach to supporting diverse students at key stages in their educational experience,” said Julie Freischlag, dean of the School of Medicine and vice chancellor for Human Health Sciences at UC Davis.
+“The Prep Médico program will provide a holistic, comprehensive and longitudinal approach to supporting diverse students at key stages in their educational experience,” said Julie Freischlag, former dean of the School of Medicine and vice chancellor for Human Health Sciences at UC Davis.
 “It will encourage and support students from their first days in college all the way through medical school to help ensure that we can increase the number of Latino physicians practicing in California and around the nation.”

 According to the U.S. Census, Latinos are the largest single racial/ethnic group in California, making up 39 percent of the state’s population.
 However, only 4.7 percent of physicians in California are Latino.
 Having a diverse workforce is a key component in the delivery of quality, competent health care.
 Studies by the U.S. Department of Health and Human Services and the Institute of Medicine have indicated that race concordance between patients and physicians can result in improved patient satisfaction, trust with better adherence to medical treatment, health literacy, and patient safety.
 Expanding the Latino physician workforce could play a significant role in reducing health care disparities in those underserved communities.